latent-to/developer-docs/docs/dynamic-tao/sdk-cheat-sheet.md

 ## Viewing subnets

-Subnets evolve substantially in Dynamic TAO!
 Each subnet has its own currency, known as its alpha token, and an internal economy comprising a currency reserve of TAO, a reserve of its own alpha token, and a ledger of staked balances, to keep track of all of its stakers&mdash;those who have put TAO into its reserve in exchange for alpha.

 #### `all_subnets`